dataloop-ai/dtlpy-documentation/tutorials/model_management/advance/train_models_locally/object_detection/chapter.md

 # Training an Object Detection Model with YOLOv8
-In this tutorial we will download a public model from the AI library to inference and train on custom data locally.
+In this tutorial we will download a public model from the marketplace to inference and train on custom data locally.
 Here we will use a YOLOv8 model.

 Create a venv and install the requirements for the yolov8 package [here](https://github.com/dataloop-ai-apps/yolov8/blob/master/requirements.txt/)